Spirit of selfishness spreading across the island -Police commissioner Loop Jamaica

-Police Commissioner, Major General Antony Anderson says the many discussions that are taking place regarding individual rights across the country, though well intended, it is triggering a spirit of selfishness and also triggering a ripple effect on how well citizens of the country come together to tackle many of the ills in society.
+Police Commissioner, Major General Antony Anderson says the many discussions taking place regarding individual rights across the country, though well intended, it is triggering a spirit of selfishness and also affecting how well citizens of the country come together to tackle many of the ills in society.

 The commissioner said unfortunately this sort of approach was not widespread among many citizens, who were more focused on themselves than the collective.